December date for Owen Paterson replacement by-election

 Labour, the Liberal Democrats and the Green Party are among those who will put up candidates in the by-election.

-Labour came second in North Shropshire at the last election, in 2019, with the Liberal Democrats third.
+Labour came second in North Shropshire at the last general election, in 2019, with the Liberal Democrats third.
 Mr Paterson took 62.7% of the vote.

+He announced his resignation last week, saying he wanted a life "outside the cruel world of politics".

+Before this, Mr Paterson had been at the centre of a row over the work he did for two companies while an MP.